-- converting the excess transfer balance amount into a lump sum withdrawal (commutation), and - you may have to pay excess transfer balance tax.
+- converting the excess transfer balance amount into a lump sum withdrawal (commutation).
+You can choose to keep the commuted amount in the accumulation phase or cash the amount out of the superannuation system, and - you may have to pay excess transfer balance tax.